wesker-albert/cibo/STYLEGUIDE.md

 terminal command while working in this repository, it may be a good addition and useful alias for others.

 ## Python

 OOP is king.

 This project leverages some pretty strong automated linting, formatting, and type checking libraries.
-PR requests should be denied if there are any failures within.
+Pull requests will not pass checks if there are any failures within.

 In-code disabling of linting or checking rules is highly frowned upon.
 Very, very seldomly it may be necessary, primarily due to bugs or limitations with the tools we